calbornozflores/vacation-researcher/README.md

 # vacation-researcher
-Code for optimizing the vacation cost.
+Code for optimizing the vacation cost looking for resorts on a specific paid webpage.
 Made in recession.

 ## API_KEY.txt
 This file have to be created at the same level of main.py.
 It has an inline content as follows: